PtarmiganTzar8/DuckBands-Project1/README.md

 A New Sighting: If you see a bird in the wild that has a band belonging to the FDBB, scroll to the bird that matches the band number you saw.
 From here, click on the "Additional Sighting" button underneath the notes, and you will see that the sighting count for that bird will increase by 1!

-Reporting a Death: If you have recieved information about one of the banded ducks dying, we want to make sure we remove that duck from the list of banded birds.
+Reporting a Death: If you have received information about one of the banded ducks dying, we want to make sure we remove that duck from the list of banded birds.
 Underneath the notes is another button labeled "Report Death".
 If you hover your mouse over this button, a legal notice will pop up, informing you about the need to check for a pulse!
 Once you are confident that the duck has passed, click the "Report Death" button, and the bird will disappear from the list of banded birds.

 ## Conclusion
 Thank you for your time working at the FDBB!
-Your actions on this application will help us track which birds currently are banded, allowing for scientifc data to be collected and analyzed.
+Your actions on this application will help us track which birds currently are banded, allowing for scientific data to be collected and analyzed.
 We hope that this application was straight forward and easy to use, and provided multiple paths to interactivity.

-## Reswources
+## Resources
 Author: Michael Lange
 Acknowledgments:
 Duck Pictures: The Cornell Lab of Ornithology